-- Using GD&T software (such as Innovmetric PolyWorks Inspector, which comes as an option with Novacam systems), the acquired blade surface data may be compared to CAD drawings for defect detection.
+- Using GD&T software (InnovMetric PolyWorks InspectorTM, which comes as an option with NOVACAM systems), the acquired blade surface data may be compared to CAD drawings for defect detection.

 - Exported results may also be integrated with data loggers and SPC software.

 NOVACAM 3D metrology systems can be adapted to all blade inspection needs, and provide capabilities from simple GD&T verification to defect detection and measurement.

 - To measure the hard-to-reach blade or blisk surfaces, solutions will typically involve the BOREINSPECT system, which measures with a small-diameter rotational probe

 - For edges and open surfaces on blades, solutions may involve the EDGEINSPECT system, which measures with a galvo (raster) scanner